proreytech/prorey.testing/README.md

   Client has realtime streaming application listening to source dynamo and kinesis steams, aggregating and transforming data via intermediate kinesis message bus and writing data out to SQS queues and logging with CloudWatch logs

 #### PRT Component Tests
+  PRT Tests include resource connectivity config, timing of tests and following json fields

-  1. json dynamo items to be written to Dynamo Table and time when to write data
+  1. Dynamo items to be written to Dynamo Table and time when to write data
-  2. json kinesis messages to be written to Kinesis source and time when to write data
+  2. Kinesis messages to be written to Kinesis source and time when to write data
-  3. json data to validate in Kinesis message bus and time when to do it
+  3. Data to validate in Kinesis message bus and time when to do it
-  4. json events to validate in SQS events queue and time when to do it
+  4. Events to validate in SQS events queue and time when to do it
-  5. json data to validate in CloudWatch logs and time when to do it
+  5. Data to validate in CloudWatch logs and time when to do it

   ![PRT Stream](prt-stream.png)